pearmini/frankenstein-robotic-arm/README.md

 # Frankenstein: My First Tiny Robotic Arm Project

 This is my midterm project for Physical Computing.
-I made a simple robotic arm with a smiling face.
+I made a simple robotic arm with a smiling face, and its digital twins!
 I name it **Frankenstein I**, which symbolizing a creature crafted by a bunch of wasted stuff.

 ![cover](./img/cover.png)
 ![twins](./img/digital-twins.png)